robertdebock/robertdebock.github.io/testing.md

 This matrix runs 15 (distributions) times 3 (Ansible versions) equals 45 build.

-If a distribution of ansible version is not supported, the strategy is to also test that, but ensure if fails.
+If a distribution or ansible version is not supported, the strategy is to also test that, and ensure if fails.

 There are multiple tests configured, here is how they relate